-The online retail business model is based on only selling well known brand items that are already selling.
-There are ways to make a good estimates on your market, competition, profits, and how many units you will sell in a month.
+The online retail business model is based on selling brand name items that are already selling well.
+There are ways to make good estimates on your market, competition, probable profits and how many units per month you will sell.

-However, there are some steps to take before you can start using this business model.
+There are a few steps to take before you can start using this business model:

-Although, like everything in the money making process, it does not happen overnight or by itself.
+Like everything in the money making process, it does not happen overnight.
 Online retail is a time consuming business model.
-You have to spend hours after hours doing product research to find profitable products and supplier/distributors you can get a good deal from.
+It takes hours and hours of product research to find profitable products to sell and authorized suppliers you can get good deals from.

 If you are planning on selling in the U.S., you HAVE TO purchase your inventory from authorized American suppliers/distributors.
-If not, you will not get brand approval from Amazon to sell the particular brand.
-A regular invoice from, for example; AliExpress will not work.
+You will not get brand approval from Amazon to sell the particular brand if you do not use authorized suppliers.
+A regular invoice from Walmart or AliExpress will not work.

-You can read a further developed presentation of online retail here:
+You can read a more conclusive presentation of online retail here:

-There is a young man with name Beau Crabill who has extensive knowledge of online retail that I enjoy to follow.
-He shares really good, valuable information on YouTube.
-Beau has a course too, but my viewpoint is that you do not need to take it.
-His bait is to get access to his authorized suppliers, but I have read comments from his students inside the Facebook forum that they have to search for suppliers themselves.
+There is a young man with name Beau Crabill who has extensive knowledge of online retail that I recommend following.
+He shares really good and valuable information on his YouTube channel.
+Beau has a course in online retail, but if you ask me, you do not need the course to get started selling on Amazon.
+Beau’s bait is to get access to his list of authorized suppliers but I have read comments from Beau’s students (inside the Facebook forum) that they have to search for suppliers themselves.

-Needless to say, I do believe Beau Crabill offers great value in his course, but you honestly learn so much from just watching his channel and the rest you can find online, or figure out yourself.
+Needless to say, I do believe Beau Crabill offers great value in his course, but you learn so much from just watching his channel.
+The rest you can find from browsing the Google giant or figure out yourself.

-*Correction – Beau Crabill left a comment below on December 31, 2018, clearing out that he does not provide his students with authorized suppliers.
+*Correction – Beau Crabill left a comment below with a clarification that he does not provide his students with authorized suppliers.
 He teaches how to fish for them.

 Best of luck to you all!